zeroxf89/agenticSeek/README.md

 **Q: Why Deepseek R1 over other models?**

 Deepseek R1 excels at reasoning and tool use for its size.
-We think it’s a solid fit for our needs other models work fine, but Deepseek is our primary pick.
+We think it's a solid fit for our needs other models work fine, but Deepseek is our primary pick.

 **Q: I get an error running `cli.py`.
 What do I do?**